danryan/runbooks-mirror/docs/zoekt/README.md

 Zoekt has an `eviction` task that runs on a [defined schedule for GitLab.com](https://gitlab.com/gitlab-org/gitlab/-/blob/master/ee/app/services/search/zoekt/scheduling_service.rb#L64).
 It detects nodes which are over the watermark limit for disk utilization and removes namespaces until the node is back under the watermark lower limit.
-Those namespaces have Zoekt search disabled and are removed from the node.
+Those namespaces are removed from the node.
 The `eviction` task is responsible for removing namespaces.
 The `dot_com_rollout` handles adding namespaces to nodes with capacity.